stephan-klein/supersonic/docs/supersonic/guides/data/accessing-data-from-device/index.md

 ## supersonic.data

-In the following we demonstrate how supersonic data makes it joufully easy to manipulate resources in AppGyver Sandbox Database in a clean, object-oriented way.
+In the following we demonstrate how supersonic data makes it joyfully easy to manipulate resources in AppGyver Sandbox Database in a clean, object-oriented way.

 Code snippets in above assume that the application has a resource `Beer` with two `string` fields `name` and `brewery`, and an `integer` field `brewed_since` configured.